hieuwu/android-groceries-store/README.md

 <h1 align="center"> 🚀 Groceries Store</h1>

+ ⚠️ This project is in the progress of migrating from Firebase to Supabase

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->